 Meet the people behind the Bears of Sheffield!

-Were you surprised to find out the Bears of Sheffield schools raised over £125,000?
+Were you surprised to see the Bears of Sheffield raise over £1m?

-What do you think the next animal should be?
+What do you think the animal should be on the next trail?